pvcraven/2017_web_security/source/final/lana/index.rst

 		:alt: Multiple Line Example Before ES6

-ECMAScript 5 lacked some features which is in now included in ES6 – template literals ‘fixes’ multiline strings, basic string formatting and HTML escaping (the ability to transform a string so it is safe to insert into HTML).
+ECMAScript 5 lacked some features which is in now included in ES6 – template literals "fixes" multiline strings, basic string formatting and HTML escaping (the ability to transform a string so it is safe to insert into HTML).
 JavaScript could have added more functionality to already existing strings, but template literals are a new approach to solve some problems.